yanisaspic/scEVE/README.md

 The repository includes the code of the scEVE algorithm, and the codes used to generate the datasets and the results in the related paper "**The differences of results between clustering methods are informative in single-cell RNA-seq ensemble clustering analyses.**"

 # Architecture
-The repository is composed of 7 directories, and we describe their contents.
+The repository is composed of 7 directories:
-- `./data/`: some of the experimental datasets are stored here.
+- `./data/` some of the experimental datasets are stored here.
-- `./etc/`: there are scripts to run before conducing the clustering analyses.
+- `./etc/` there are scripts to run before conducing the clustering analyses.
   - `./etc/config/`: to install the dependencies.
   - `./etc/source/`: to download and format the experimental datasets.
 - `./null/`: empty, but used to parallelize multiple scEVE clustering analyses.
 - `./plots/`: the figures used in the paper are generated here.
 - `./results/`: for each dataset analyzed, the performances are stored in `./results/benchmark/`, the intermediate plots in `./results/figures/`, the summary of the clustering in `./results/records` and the similarity between clustering results in `./results/similarity/`.
 - `./run/`: the scripts stored here must be run to produce the results of the paper.
 They are described below.
   - `./run/array/`: this sub-directory includes SLURM scripts to parallelize multiple analyses on computer clusters.
 - `./src/`: the functions imported by `scEVE.R` and the scripts in `./run/`.
   - `./src/scEVE`: functions used in the scEVE algorithm.
   - `./src/paper`: functions used exclusively to generate our results.

 ### Regarding the scripts in `./run/`
 - `./run/setup.sh`: download and format the experimental datasets.